I wish I had a boyfriend.

 A pureness he was going to defile with his tainted hands if he tried.
 Or if she let him in.
 But he didn't care.
 No, he fucking didn't.

 Her body was so soft against his, he was positive he sported a semi while he held her.
 He almost couldn't concentrate on the plan.
 He felt her chest against him, and he just knew under the shapeless sweater she wore she was round and curvy.
 He wanted to just stay there and stare at her forever.
 Or put her body on the table under his and fuck her until she writhes and screams when he made her come.

 And he probably would have if she didn't faint dead away in his arms.

 An irate voice cut through his thoughts.

 "What the hell?"

 Leon glanced over his shoulder.
 John, his best friend, stood at the open door to his house, his pierced face looking pissed as hell.

 "That wasn't part of the plan, Leon.
 Fuck, that wasn't even the plan!"

 Leon rolled his eyes skyward.
 He shouldn't have given him the key and password to the house if he knew he'd barged in like this.
 Still, he was amazed John got here so fast.
 Leon lived on the outskirts of town, in a one story house with three bedrooms, an island kitchen looking into the dining room and great room, and a large back deck and yard.
-He must have driven fast.
+John must have driven fast.